winningproduct/learn-portal/content/2-focus/05-brand-story-development.md

 ---
 title: "Brand Story Development"
 metaTitle: "Brand Story Development | WP"
 metaDescription: "There is already too much noise out there.
 People no longer care for sales pitches.
-The only thing they listen and care about is an authentic story."
+The only thing they listen to and care about is an authentic story."
 published: true

 metaTags:
   - Focus
-  - brand story development
+  - Brand story development
   - Winning Product
   - Market Sense
 ---